 Extracurricular Drama is an integral component of Peponi life.

 It is through the production of our school plays that new and often, outstanding dramatic talent is discovered and nurtured for future productions!
-Each year witnesses Peponi’s Open auditions, which actively encourages students of all ages to audition for the annual play that is performed in the Hilary term.
+Each year witnesses Peponi's Open auditions, which actively encourages students of all ages to audition for the annual play that is performed in the Hilary term.
 The Open play expects nothing less than complete professionalism from its cast and crew, as the rehearsal process is extremely demanding, often exhausting, but always exhilarating, and would not be successful without the full commitment from its ensemble.
-This production is always a ‘Must See’, as it exposes the dramatic talents of our students, several of whom can often come from the junior section of the school.
-Indeed, the 2012 production of ‘Our Day Out’ showcased some exceptional acting talent from actors ranging from Year 9 to Year 13.
+This production is always a must see, as it exposes the dramatic talents of our pupils, several of whom can often come from the junior section of the school.
+Indeed, the 2016 production of The Real Inspector Hound showcased some exceptional acting talent from actors ranging from Lower Fifth (Year 10) to Upper Sixth.

-It is during the Trinity term when our senior students are sitting their external examinations that the Peponi Drama Department puts on its Junior play, consisting of Year 9 and 10 students.
-Again, our students are expected to audition for their parts, and only after several weeks of rigorous rehearsals, do we see the finished product in the school’s final dramatic performance for the year.
+It is during the Trinity term when our senior pupils are sitting their external examinations that the Peponi Drama Department puts on its Junior play, consisting of Shell (Year 9) and Lower Fifth( Year 10) pupils.
+Again, our pupils are expected to audition for their parts, and only after several weeks of rigorous rehearsals, do we see the finished product in the school's final dramatic performance for the year.

 With every spare moment the students can find in their hectic timetables, they workshop and rehearse their scripts.
-All this gruelling creativity culminates in the final performance of their plays in front of the whole school and a panel of judges.
+All this grueling creativity culminates in the final performance of their plays in front of the whole school and a panel of judges.
 This is a time of fierce, but healthy competition, as the Inter-house Drama Trophy is much sought after by our drama enthusiasts.
-Performance nights are always festive occasions, where the house ensembles assume responsibility for the running of the evenings, allowing the teachers and students alike, to sit back and enjoy what are always, entertaining and innovative performances.
+Performance nights are always festive occasions, where the House ensembles assume responsibility for the running of the evenings, allowing the teachers and pupils alike, to sit back and enjoy what are always, entertaining and innovative performances.